Configure the transport.properties file

 - Proxy server name and logon credentials: If your organization uses a proxy server, you must provide the proxy server settings, including logon credentials if your proxy server uses authentication.
 If your organization does not use a proxy server then you can ignore these settings.

-For example, to import the data into "MyCompany" on the North American server, the configuration may resemble the following:
+For example, to import the data into "MyCompany", the configuration may resemble the following:

 To configure the transport.properties file: